arnab-098/Magazine/README.md

-Here's the updated `README.md` content with your requested changes:

----

 # Magazine

 **Magazine** is a modern, full-stack web application designed to showcase magazine-style content.
 Built with Next.js and Sanity CMS, it offers a seamless and dynamic user experience.